The Old Masters opened up in New Haven with an American cast, 2010

 Duveen on a cruise to the USA with wife and daughter

 Later that evening Duveen arrived, unannounced, to convince Berenson to change his mind in person.
 From there, the intense nature of their long and largely satisfying working relationship unfolded.
 The timing in 1937 was not coincidental.
 They were two Jewish intellectuals with anti-Semitic chaos gathering around them, particularly worrying with the rising power of Mussolini and fascism.

 I hadn’t read or seen the play, so my class here in Melbourne had to rely on one of our art history students who had seen the play in Britain.
 She said the play tackled the confusing world of the art market, raising questions of taste, provenance, financial values, the honesty or otherwise of private interests in the marketplace, and the historically documented relationship between Duveen and Berenson.
 At the end of the play, the student was still not sure what was most important - professional connoisseurship, popular taste (which changes from generation to generation) or realistic financial valuations.

-The play is of particular interest to American audiences because Duveen truly did help wealthy Americans (eg Mellon, Rockefeller, Frick, Huntington, Morgan and Kress) to amass great collections of Renaissance, early modern and modern art.
-Simon Gray’s The Old Masters opened in New Haven Connecticut in 2010 and will move onto Broadway this year (2011).
+The play is of special interest to American audiences as Duveen truly did help wealthy Americans (eg Mellon, Rockefeller, Frick, Huntington, Morgan and Kress) to amass great collections of Renaissance, early modern & modern art.
+Simon Gray’s The Old Masters opened in New Haven Connecticut in 2010 and will move onto Broadway this year.